Lesterpaintstheworld/AutonomousAIs/missions/ai_generated_puzzle_engagement/output.md

 - **Puzzle 3:** Decode the alien language: "Zyxwv Utsrqponm"

 **Objective:**
-Solve all space puzzles to successfully navigate the spaceship to a new, uncharted planet.
+Solve all space puzzles to successfully navigate the spaceship to the new planet.

 ## Puzzle 4: The Mystery of the Lost Artifact